It’s not your imagination: Everything is harder right now.

 Of course, right now you have access neither to your office walls nor your business clients.

 Consider a higher-tech approach.
-At Xakia, for example, our matter management for in-house software automatically generates an online version of the Post-It note board.
-Team members can see their tasks organized by backlog, work-in-progress and complete.
+At Xakia, for example, our in house legal department software automatically generates an online version of the Post-It note board.
+Legal team members can see their tasks organized by backlog, work-in-progress and complete.
 On the macro level, Legal Department managers can quickly see who’s buried in backlog and who has capacity.
 (Recall that nearly two-thirds of general counsel said their Legal Department is busier now; capacity is a hot commodity.)

 At the same time, through our legal operations software, this information syncs to an internal client portal: As members of the Legal Department progress with a matter, it is automatically updated; business clients can see to whom it has been assigned, matter status, and more.
 No more guesswork – and no need to try to jam in another Zoom or Teams call.

-Through a simple legal operations management workflow, Agile can keep your team members – many of whom are very justifiably distracted – focused and not overwhelmed.
+Through a simple legal workflow management software, Agile can keep your team members – many of whom are very justifiably distracted – focused and not overwhelmed.
 The tactical 1-2-3 of “to do”/doing/done can advance your important transactions.
 And by showing your business units where their work stands, you demonstrate your value and foster some critical camaraderie.

 You will do more than simply survive this chaos; you will thrive.